Ishani-b-tech/cafe_sales/README.md

 Problem Identified:

--Certain rows had multiple missing critical values -These values could not be recovered or logically replaced -Keeping them would reduce data accuracy
+- Certain rows had multiple missing critical values
+- These values could not be recovered or logically replaced
+- Keeping them would reduce data accuracy

 Action Taken:

--Identified rows with incomplete essential fields -Removed 57 rows that contained unusable data -Verified that the remaining data was complete and reliable
+- Identified rows with incomplete essential fields
+- Removed 57 rows that contained unusable data
+- Verified that the remaining data was complete and reliable

 The dataset became more reliable and suitable for analysis by removing low-quality records.